 Tape together similarly themed coloring pages to tell a story in one long strip.
 Then attach each end to 2 separate empty paper towel rolls.
 Roll up the papers so only one pictures is showing at time.
 Insert into a box that has an opening large enough for the picture to be seen through as well as slots for the tubes.
 It's kind of like a cardboard TV.
 As you get to different parts of the lesson have someone roll it to the next one.

 Go ahead and color the pages then turn the pictures into something even more fun!
 Older classes can make origami on their own with a little guidance.
 If you have a younger class, memorize one way you can quickly fold one for everyone.
 My son's teacher does this while waiting for the parents to come.
 They think it is the coolest thing ever.
 Mormon Origami is a great book to get ideas and works great with regular sized paper.
 Try the tie, CTR shield, or even an easy temple.

 Print the coloring pages out at quarter the size to make a booklet instead.
 If you have an older class, let the kids think of the words to go with each page.

 Cut the coloring pages into different pieces.
 Paste part of the page on a blank piece of paper.
 Have the kids finish the drawings.
 It's fun to see what the final copy brings!

 Magazines or Tissue Paper

-Bring old magazine pages or tissue paper that is already cut up in smallish pieces (large enough so if they drop on the floor it isn't annoying).
+Bring old magazine pages or tissue paper that is already cut up in smallish pieces (large enough so if they drop on the floor it isn't annoying but small enough to glue on).
 Have the kids glue in the pieces to fill in the pictures like a mosaic.

 Color as normal then coat the pages in a thin layer of oil.
 You may want to send these home with paper towels.
 When they put the pictures up on the window, it'll create a stain glass effect.